kyleam/bog/README.md

 # Main features

-Many Bog functions take the citekey from the notes context.
+Many Bog functions take the citekey from the notes.
 If the point is on a citekey (like "another1999study" above), then that citekey will be used.
-Otherwise, the citekey will be taken from the first parent heading that is a study.
+Otherwise, the citekey will be taken from the first parent heading that is a study (if that makes sense for the given function).
 -   `bog-find-citekey-file`

     Open an associated file for a citekey.